The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

 Next, we consider the imaginary Airy operator

-since this is known to have empty spectrum \cite{helffer2013spectral}, demonstrating that the algorithm is effective in this case also.
-Note that any finite section method will overestimate the pseudospectrum due to the presence of false eigenvalues. $H_3$ is $\mathcal{PT}$-symmetric and has compact resolvent.
+This is known to have an empty spectrum \cite{helffer2013spectral} and so demonstrates that the algorithm is effective in this case also.
+Note that any finite section method will necessarily overestimate the pseudospectrum in regions of the complex plane due to the presence of false eigenvalues. $H_3$ is $\mathcal{PT}$-symmetric and has compact resolvent.
 The resolvent norm $\left\|R(z,H_3)\right\|$ only depends on the real part of $z$ and blows up exponentially as $\mathrm{Re}(z)\rightarrow +\infty$.
 We have shown the computed pseudospectrum for $n=1000$ in Figure \ref{cubic_osc} (right).
+Timings for this example were similar to the imaginary cubic oscillator.

 We do not need to discretise anything to apply the above method.
 Up to numerical errors in the testing of positive definiteness, all computed pseudospectra are guaranteed to be inside the correct pseudospectra.
-In fact, in our case, we checked results using interval arithmetic, and hence the output is 100\% reliable.
-This is in contrast to the numerical experiments conducted in \cite{davies1999pseudo}, where the operator is discretised.
-It is also easy to construct examples where discretisations fail dramatically, either not capturing the whole spectrum or suffering from spectral pollution (even without spectral pollution - figuring out which parts of computations are trustworthy can be very difficult for finite section and related methods \cite{howmany}).
-Algorithms like \texttt{PseudoSpec} are a useful tool to test the reliability of such outputs.
+In fact, in our case, we checked results using interval arithmetic and obtained a verified lower bound on the resolvent norm.\footnote{To turn this into a formal proof, one would need a proof that the implementation of interval arithmetic is correct and a proof that our code uses the algorithms correctly.
+Both of these are beyond the scope of this paper.} This reliability is in contrast to the numerical experiments conducted in, for example \cite{davies1999pseudo}, where the operator is discretised.
+It is also easy to construct examples where discretisations fail dramatically, either not capturing the whole spectrum or suffering from spectral pollution.
+Even without spectral pollution, figuring out which parts of computations are trustworthy can be very difficult for finite section and related methods \cite{howmany}.
+Algorithms such as \texttt{PseudoSpec} are a valuable tool to test the reliability of such outputs.